Section F: Professional Conduct & Scope of Practice – Overview

 F-05: Maintain Client Dignity

-- Use respectful, person-first language
+- Use respectful, professional language in speech and documentation

 Glossary of Key Terms